Posts

 Summary : Christopher Ryan's Civilized to Death is a radical and provocative critique of the prevailing "Narrative of Perpetual Progress."
 The book fundamentally challenges the assumption that modern civilization is the pinnacle of human achievement and that life today is unequivocally better than it was in our hunter-gatherer past.
 Ryan argues that the very mechanisms of modern progress—agriculture, hierarchical society, technology, and economic growth—are not blessings, but rather symptoms of an "advancing disease" that is making humans and the planet progressively more unhealthy and unhappy.

-Book Summary - End Times: Elites, Counter-Elites, and the Path of Political Disintegration
+Book Summary - End Times: Elites, Counter-Elites, and the Path of Political Disintegration (Peter Turchin)

 Image